 The previous owners were in their 80's and the house was filled to the brim with everything imaginable.
 Because they didn't look like they were in the best of health I said they could leave things behind and I'd take care of it.
 I had no idea it was going to be so much though.
 So far we have filled five 30 yard dumpsters with all of their things.
 I had to give myself a big pep talk when I opened the front door for the first time.
 It wasn't like I could just put my furniture where I wanted or unpack and start living right away.
 We had to just stack everything to the ceiling in every room until I could clean out things that did not belong to me.
 I knew I could make the house into a beautiful home since I've had lots of practice in my lifetime with moving and renovations.
 This time had one big difference -I was the one footing the bill.

 I love being a massage therapist and if I could have my way I'd do it full time.
 That is my goal for the future.
 However when you live in a rural area it's a good idea to have several back up plans for income.
 It takes time to grow your business especially when you are from out of state.
-Then there are things that are completely out of your control - like a bad winter and lots of cancellations.
+Then there are things that are completely out of your control - like a bad winter and lots of cancellations and now the corona virus that shut us down for months.
 I am going to share some of my education and work experience so you'll know more about me.
 And then I'd like to share what Spencer and I are doing for additional income.

 I have been in healthcare for over 30 years and have experience with Hospice and private home care.
 I attended a University back East for three and a half years to get my bachelors of science in nursing before realizing that I would rather not be an RN.
 I was 42 years old with five children and went to school full-time.
 Instead I followed my heart and decided to go into therapeutic massage - with a medical background.
 I love to listen to people and take my time with them and I found it difficult in a hospital situation with several patients at once.
 I spent more time filling out paperwork instead of with the patients.
 I'm fortunate to know that I have a special gift and I'm honored to share it.
 It was the best decision I could have made even though it wasn't easy for others to understand why I would choose massage over a nursing career.